FAIR-eDNA/FAIR-eDNA.github.io/docs/guidelines.md

 # FAIR eDNA (FAIRe) guidelines
-In this section, we outline the various data components and formats, present a comprehensive FAIR eDNA (FAIRe) Metadata Checklist along with scripts and tools to guide users through the data formatting process.
+In this section, we outline the various data components and formats, present a comprehensive FAIR eDNA (FAIRe) metadata checklist along with scripts and tools to guide users through the data formatting process.

 <div align="center">